palaciod/Stilista/README.md

 3. Allow clients to post and delete reviews.
 4. Allow stylists to accept and decline jobs.
 5. A rating system for stylists.
 6. Users can upload profile pictures.
+7. Shows the exact location of the stylists in MapKit